The University of Edinburgh

 Students will develop valuable transferable skills in critical thinking, written and verbal presentation, and project management.
 They will be exposed to a range of different types of social science research, case studies, and data, and will learn to make effective use of different forms of evidence in their personal, professional, and community life.
 The programme aims to enhance students’ ability to proactively adapt to different social and cultural contexts, while maintaining their personal and intellectual autonomy.

 Applications close in January of each year.
-Please see our website for further information:
+Please visit the University of Edinburgh website for further information.